rekalogika/rekalogika.dev/docs/file-bundle/05-serving-files.md

 :::

-To send a file to client web browser, you can use `FileResponse`:
+To send a file to the web browser, you can use `FileResponse`:

 ```php
 use Rekalogika\File\Bridge\Symfony\HttpFoundation\FileResponse;